 Accounting & Financial Reporting

-This unit is responsible for developing and implementing the University’s accounting policies and procedures and is made up of the following three groups: Financial Reporting and Analysis, Revenue Management, and Data Integrity.
+This unit is responsible for developing and implementing the University's accounting policies and procedures and is made up of the following four groups: Financial Reporting and Analysis, Revenue Management, Data Integrity and Accounts Payable.

-Financial Reporting and Analysis has responsibility for preparing the University’s consolidated financial statements.
-Other functions of this unit include: maintaining the University’s fixed asset inventory system; performing the accounting for the University’s Plant Fund assets and debt related activity; coordinating the audits of the College Auxiliary Enterprise Corporations and College Associations, and preparing combined financial statements and management reports from these audits; preparing financial reports for various government agencies such as the Integrated Postsecondary Education Data System (IPEDS); providing year-end and periodic training to business staff at CUNY’s colleges; and, serving as liaison to the University’s external auditors;
+Financial Reporting and Analysis has responsibility for preparing the University's consolidated financial statements.
+The functions of this unit include: maintaining the University's fixed asset inventory system; performing the accounting for the University's Plant Fund assets and debt related activity; coordinating the audits of the College Auxiliary Enterprise Corporations and College Associations; preparing financial reports for various government agencies such as the Integrated Postsecondary Education Data System (IPEDS); providing year-end and periodic training to business staff at CUNY's colleges; and, serving as liaison to the University's external auditors;

 Revenue Management is comprised of the following two groups: Tuition and Fees and Student Financial Aid Accounting.